 OverviewFrom lions to leopards, elephants to buffalo, Duba Plains Camp guests are treated to close-up encounters with extraordinary wildlife.
 Beyond the Big Five, this region is also known for interesting Kalahari species, such as Aardwolf and Pangolins.
-The camp is a five-star sanctuary, with spacious tented suites situated on a serene island in the Okavango Delta, each featuring en-suite bathrooms, al fresco showers, plunge pool and verandahs.
+The camp is a five-star sanctuary, with five spacious tented suites situated on a serene island in the Okavango Delta, each featuring en-suite bathrooms, al fresco showers, plunge pool and verandahs.
 Guests commune at an cozy outdoor sitting area with a fireplace and in the raised dining rooms where meals are complemented by a handpicked wine list, including a few hundred bottles from friends of the owners.
 Days are spent on exciting game drives and leisurely boat expeditions in the channels of the delta.
 Extreme indulgence is the Camp’s two-bedroom Duba Plains Suite, offering two swimming pools, a game drive vehicle with dedicated guide, as well as a private butler and chef.

-AccommodationsDuba Plains Camp offers 5 bespoke tents, in addition to a separate 2 bedroom suite aptly named the Duba Plains Suite, all designed by Dereck Joubert to blend into the forest and to take advantage of the shapes and textures of the shade but also to evoke the old classic African safari style of the 1920’s.
+AccommodationsDuba Plains Camp offers five bespoke tents, in addition to a separate two bedroom suite aptly named the Duba Plains Suite, all designed by Dereck Joubert to blend into the forest and to take advantage of the shapes and textures of the shade but also to evoke the old classic African safari style of the 1920’s.
 It is a wildlife connoisseur’s getaway with literally thousands of animals in an almost endless pattern across the flood plains.
 A maximum of 10 guests sharing in five tented rooms, plus an additional guide’s tent as required.
 Children from 6 years old are welcome.

 Amenities•Inclusive of all activities, meals, park fees, alcoholic and non-alcoholic beverages